 - Used cell phones and accessories can be recycled at most major phone retailers or through non-profit organizations raising money through cell phone recycling programs. - Most large national electronics stores offer recycling drop off for TVs, DVD players, cell phones, cameras, music players, computers and appliances.
-Some retailers even offer a pick-up service - Send old iPods, iPhones, mobile phones, Macs or PCs to Apple for free where they will recycle it for you and maybe even give you an Apple gift card if the item has monetary value.
-See www.apple.com/shop/trade-in.
+Some retailers even offer a pick-up service. - Send old iPods, iPhones, mobile phones, Macs or PCs to Apple for free where they will recycle it, and when you buy a new product, trade in the old so its value goes toward your new purchase.